rogerjdeangelis/utl-cdisc-check-adam-table-mappings/README.md

     d:/smp/vdo/smp_010adsl_dm_vs.txt

-    The listing output from the smp_voodoo macro can be used as a check mappings.
+    The listing output from the oto_voodoo macro can be used to check the mappings.
     This is just a simple example.
-If you add all the SDTMs that are input to ADAM.ADSL, you should be able to get almost all the ADSL vatriables= mappings.
+If you add all the SDTMs that are input to ADAM.ADSL, you should be able to get almost all the ADSL vatriable mappings.

-    Using just inputs SDTM_VS and DM.
+    I am using just inputs SDTM_VS and DM as an example.

+    Selected voodoo output;.

     The following variables are uniformly evaluated with NO missing values a single non-missing value is present for all observations